raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 : A 16 bit field in network order giving the type of the current Session Signaling TLV per the IANA DNS Session Signaling Type Codes Registry.

-<< SC: I changed SESSION-TYPE to SSOP-TYPE because to me SESSION-TYPE read
-as “type of session” which it is not.
-It is Session Signaling Operation Type, Session Signaling Operation Length, Session Signaling Operation Data. >>

 SSOP-LENGTH:
 : A 16 bit field in network order giving the size in octets of SSOP-DATA.